 ICAEW Business Confidence Monitor (BCM): East Midlands

-Q1 2019: Business confidence hit by subdued sales growth
+Q2 2019: Business confidence hit by weak profits growth as well as broader Brexit concerns

 Business confidence trend in East Midlands